dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/account-confirmation-and-password-recovery.md

 ## Enable account confirmation after a site has users

 Enabling account confirmation on a site with users locks out all the existing users.
 Existing users are locked out because their accounts aren't confirmed.
-To work around existing user lockout, use one of the following approaches:
+Use one of the following approaches, which are beyond the scope of this article:

 * Update the database to mark all existing users as confirmed.
-* Confirm existing users.
-For example, batch-send emails with confirmation links.
+* Batch-send emails with confirmation links to all existing users, which requires each user to confirm their own account.

 ## Password recovery